khalidrahmani/jaderp/doc/client_action.rst

 * Providing said object.
 Two different types of objects can be mapped to a client action:

-  * An OpenERP Web widget, which must inherit from :js:class:`openerp.web.Widget`
+  * An Jad Web widget, which must inherit from :js:class:`openerp.web.Widget`

   * A regular javascript function